Compressive Strength in Composite Materials

 Where Fmax is the maximum compressive force and Ao is the initial cross-sectional area.

 Brittle vs Ductile Materials

 Compressive failures are significantly different when comparing brittle and ductile materials.
 Brittle materials tend to split or diagonally shear and fail abruptly.
 Ductile materials will flow and change shape significantly without failure.
 Between brittle and ductile transition, behaviors are also illustrated in Figure 3.
 For this discussion, most composite materials would fall into the brittle category.

 Why is Compressive Strength Important?

 Compressive strength could be the critical design parameter for applications that put structures under compressive loads.
 Compressive applications are plentiful in the civil engineering world, where concrete base supports and truss members are used daily.
 Compressive strength can also be important in the world of composite applications.
 For example, in electrical applications such as power transformer coil supports or core support blocks, composites are under considerable compressive stress.
-Whether it is a composite mold platen insulation plate or a spar support block for a 100 meter wind blade, all-composite component designs need to carefully consider the compressive strength requirements if it is a compressive loaded application.
+Whether it is a composite mold platen insulation plate or a spar support block for a 100-meter wind blade, all-composite component designs must carefully consider the compressive strength requirements if it is a compressive loaded application.